U.S. Airline Pet Policy Guide: Fly With Your Pets Stress-Free

 JetBlue

 Travelers may bring up to 2 pets per booking on JetBlue flights.
-Health certificate and vaccine requirements vary by destination.
+Health certificates and vaccine requirements vary by destination.
 JetBlue does not accept pets to/from Medellin, Colombia, Trinidad and Tobago, and Europe.

 JetBlue does not transport pets in the cargo hold.